top of page

 ABOUT

-Freya is a Doctorate of Musical Arts in Viola Performance candidate at Boston University and holds degrees from Baylor University and the University of Oklahoma.
-Her mentors include Michelle LaCourse, Kathryn Steely, Mark Neumann, Helen Callus, and Kathleen Gallagher.
-Freya enjoys painting, reading, swimming, and spending time outside with her dog in her free time.
+Freya is currently a Doctor of Musical Arts candidate in Viola Performance at Boston University and holds degrees from Baylor University and the University of Oklahoma.
+Her primary instructors include Michelle LaCourse, Kathryn Steely, and Mark Neumann.
+In her free time, she enjoys painting, reading, fiber arts, and spending time with her dog.

 Freya Downey, violist, holding her viola while smiling and looking at the camera against a black background.